-- 1 In Novell iManager, click the Roles and Tasks button - 2 Click Schema > Object Extensions. - 3 Specify the name and context of the object want to extend, then click OK. - 4 In the list of current auxiliary class extensions, select the auxiliary class whose properties you want to delete. - 5 Click Remove, then click OK.
-This deletes all the properties added by the auxiliary class except for any that the object already had innately. - 6 Click Close.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click Schema > Object Extensions. - 3 Specify the name and context of the object want to extend, then click OK. - 4 In the list of current auxiliary class extensions, select the auxiliary class whose properties you want to delete. - 5 Click Remove, then click OK.

+This deletes all the properties added by the auxiliary class except for any that the object already had innately.

+6 Click Close.